nathanlesage/wn-patreonlist-plugin/README.md

 A few notes on how the plugin will behave.
 It is made so that you can upload a new CSV list every month, which will update old patron data, and create new entries for all new patrons.
 However, it does not delete old ones.
 But by exporting all your patrons (including former ones) every time, former patrons will have their active patron-status revoked, so if you simply upload a full list, they won't display anymore.
 The system uses the Patreon ID to identify already existing patrons.

 A last note on data privacy: This plugin handles a lot of personal data, which should never leave your page.
-While OctoberCMS itself is pretty secure, remember that when you render components, you potentially could display the patron's emails or their overall lifetime pledge amount by writing something like `{{ patron.email }}` in your CMS pages. **Don't do that, under no circumstances!** Your patrons won't be happy to see that (except, of course, they gave their consent) and you don't want to have any lawsuits.
+While WinterCMS itself is pretty secure, remember that when you render components, you potentially could display the patron's emails or their overall lifetime pledge amount by writing something like `{{ patron.email }}` in your CMS pages. **Don't do that, under no circumstances!** Your patrons won't be happy to see that (except, of course, they gave their consent) and you don't want to have any lawsuits.
 I know that most of you reading this will already know not to do that, but as we're on the internet, sometimes people forget things like that.
 Thank you for your attention.

 ### Reference: Field Names